-The National Skills Commission will establish a holistic view of the labour market and the skills needed in the Australian economy—at an occupational, industry and regional level.
+We are establishing a holistic view of the labour market and the skills needed in the Australian economy—at an occupational, industry and regional level.

 We monitor, research and analyse developments in the Australian labour market, including occupational, industry and regional labour market trends within industries and occupations; and the impact that these developments have on youth, the long-term unemployed and underemployed persons.